CSSSR/lorem-scriptum/agreements/privacy-policy.md

 If you have any questions about this Policy or Lorem Scriptum’s privacy practices, please contact us by email at  mailbox@loremscriptum.com, or by mail using the address details provided below.

 Please note that email communications are not always secure, so please do not include sensitive information in your emails to us.
-Lorem Scriptum OÜ, Harju maakond, Tallinn, Lasnamäe linnaosa, Majaka tn 26, 11412.
+Lorem Scriptum OÜ, Harju maakond, Tallinn, Kesklinna linnaosa, Vesivärava tn 50-201, 10152.

 To comply with our obligations under EU data protection legislation, we have appointed a Data Protection Officer (DPO).
 Our DPO is contactable at mailbox@loremscriptum.com or by mail using the details provided above.